hediet/blog/content/posts/2019/10/hello-world.post.md

 I will mainly use this blog to write about TypeScript, my own projects and other cool programming related stuff.

-The blog is a static website that uses TypeScript, React, MobX and much more cool technology.
+The blog is a static website that uses TypeScript, React, MobX and much more other cool technology.
 For compiling the blog, I use webpack and dynamically provide each page as a (virtual) module acting as an entry point.
 Each such page has its own `HtmlWebpackPlugin` instance.
 This gives code splitting, hot reload and lazy loading for free.